Send the link below via email or IMCopy

 , is imprinted or stamped on the skin underlying the point of the impact

-is an area of hemorrhage into soft tissue due to rupture of blood vessels caused by blunt trauma.
+is an infiltration of extravasated blood into soft tissue due to rupture of small blood vessels caused by blunt trauma.

 Contusions may be present not only in skin, but also in internal organs.